 As we can see, in addition to the already known measures such as hand washing, the use of masks or social distance, after showing the latent risk of contagion through the air , is added that of ventilating and renewing the indoor air to minimize the risk of contagion in the classrooms.

 And not only ventilate, but check if we have done it correctly and the air is free of viruses.

 ¿What is classroom ventilation?

-Ventilation is the renovating the air inside a classroom Using an automated or manual system, open windows and doors that allow the potentially contaminated indoor air to be replaced with outdoor air, considered clean and virus-free.s.
+Ventilation is the renovating the air inside a classroom using an automated or manual system (opening windows and doors) that allows the potentially contaminated indoor air to be replaced with outdoor air, considered clean and virus-free.

 How to properly ventilate classrooms

 To properly ventilate a classroom or room, the frequency and time in minutes of this action will depend on:

 - The square meters of the classroom or room;